 Traditional Welsh Rarebit Recipe

-A thick slice of grain bread is topped with a savory cheese sauce made from beer, cheese, butter, mustard and broiled to bubbly perfection.
+A thick slice of bread is topped with a savory cheese sauce made from beer, cheese, butter, mustard and broiled to bubbly perfection.

 Ingredients

-- 4 slices whole grain bread, sliced thick
+- 4 slices thick bread

 - 2 tablespoons unsalted butter